 Our children and grandchildren can continue the progress we are making, and they may create art and build a society more beautiful than we can even imagine.

 The point of this text was to see that the future is big.
 If we keep each other safe the huge majority of humans who will ever live will live in the future.

 And this requires us to be more careful and considerate than we currently are.
-Just as we look back to the heroes who achieved what we enjoy today, those who come after us will remember what we did for them.
+Just as we look back on the heroes who achieved what we enjoy today, those who come after us will remember what we did for them.
 We will be the ancestors of a very large number of people.
 Let’s make sure we are good ancestors.

-For this we need to take the risks we are facing more seriously.
+For this, we need to take the risks we are facing more seriously.
 The risks we are already facing are high.
 Giving this reality the attention it deserves is the first step, and only very few have taken it.
-The next step will be to identify what we can do to reduce these risks, and then set about doing that.
+The next step will be to identify what we can do to reduce these risks and then set about doing that.

 Let’s also see the opportunity that we have.
 Those who came before us left us a much better world; we can do the same for the many who come after us.

 Recommendations on what to read on our long-run future and the risk of existential catastrophes